 For 65 years, we’ve been known as a pragmatic, nonpartisan organization.
 We bring diverse groups together to advance conservation progress.
 That approach allowed us to become the largest conservation organization in the world.
-We have some 4,000 staff working in 50 states and 72 countries.
+We have some 4,000 staff working in 50 states and 79 countries and territories.

 We started as a US-based land trust—buying land to protect it.
 But as threats to nature became more complex, we realized this strategy would only take us so far.